MZandtheRaspberryPi/holiday_project_2022/planning/README.md

 The bat ornament won, we will make that!
 ![voting_results](./vote_count.png)

+## feature definition
+We met and decided what exactly we will support.
+We will have a bat, in 3d, with an oled screen for a face that will move and be animated.
+It will also have ultrasonic sensors in its ears that will let it react to when something is in front of it.
+It will also have RGB LEDs on its wings, addressable, that will react and animate.
+It will not be battery powered, it will have a usb cable running from it.

+It will look pretty, and be selectively painted.
+It should have hooks to hang on a christmas tree, or it could stand, or it could slot into a monitor.

+## components
+OLED Screen
+10 Addressable RGB Leds
+ESP 82 66
+Ultrasonic sensor circuit
+USB Cable
+Paint
+3d Printed Plastic
+Perfboard

 ## Sub-groups
 ### Hardware
 This group will plan out how to accomplish the requirements from a hardware perspective.
 This may include identifying components to use and making a schematic.